kitium-ai/scripts/README.md

 Aggregates Changesets into entries grouped by `package` or `type` and returns rendered markdown.

+#### `lintFlags(options)`

+Lints LaunchDarkly or ConfigCat feature flag configurations, ensuring keys, descriptions, tags, and targeting are present.
+Surfaces archived, inactive, or unreferenced flags via `deadFlags` to highlight cleanup opportunities.

+#### `evaluateCanary(options)`

+Evaluates canary error rate and latency against absolute and relative thresholds (when a baseline is provided).
+Returns `{ healthy, reasons }` for rollout gating.

 #### `verifyPublishState(options?)`

 Runs pre-publish commands (default `pnpm lint`, `pnpm test`, `pnpm build`) and surfaces any failures.